 With everyone and their grandmother hyping up real estate investing over the last few years, chances are you have at least one buyer who wants to talk cap rates instead of how green the lawn is.
 If you don’t know a ton about investing, they might even know more than you do.
 That makes it harder to come across as the real estate expert you are.

 DealCheck makes it easy—even if you don’t know your BRRRR from your ARV.
-The app pulls in data from a variety of sources so you can quickly rattle off estimated cash flow, cap rates, rent estimates, rehab budgets, and more.
-Even better, if you’re even thinking about working with investors, the app will give you a crash course in analyzing investment properties.
+The app pulls in data from a various sources so you can quickly rattle off estimated cash flow, cap rates, rent estimates, rehab budgets, and more.
+Even better, if you’re thinking about working with investors, the app will give you a crash course in analyzing investment properties.

 Visit DealCheck